frenetisch-applaudierend/mocka/Readme.md

 	}
 	// Prints: "Object in array: Foo"

-You can group multiple calls to have the same actions:
+You can group multiple calls to have the same actions by using `stubAll` instead of `stub`:

-	stubCalls ({
+	stubAll ({
 	    [mock doSomething];
 	    [mock doSomethingElse];
 	}) with {